List of The Tunnel episodes

 The Tunnel (Tunnel) is a British-French crime drama television series adapted from the 2011 Danish/Swedish crime series The Bridge (Broen/Bron).
 The series premiered on 16 October 2013 on Sky Atlantic in the United Kingdom, and on 11 November 2013 on Canal+ in France.
 The Tunnel stars Stephen Dillane and Clémence Poésy as British and French police detectives Karl Roebuck and Elise Wassermann, respectively.

 Series 1 follows the two detectives working together to find a serial killer who left the upper-half body of a French politician and the lower-half of a British prostitute in the Channel Tunnel, at the midpoint between France and the UK.

 The renewal for a second series was announced on 15 February 2015.
 Titled The Tunnel: Sabotage, the series premiered on Canal+ on 7 March 2016, followed by Sky Atlantic on 12 April 2016 (the series was originally scheduled to debut in the UK on 5 April, but was delayed for a week due to the Brussels terrorist attacks on 22 March 2016).
-Series 2 focuses on the crash of an airliner into the English Channel.
+Series 2 focuses on the crash of an airliner into the French channel.

 The third and final series was announced on 20 January 2017.
 The Tunnel: Vengeance consists of six episodes.
 Series 3 premiered on Sky Atlantic on 14 December 2017, with all episodes released on the same day.
 The series premiered on Canal+ on 4 June 2018.